TRIP OF A DEATH-TIME

 GRADING AND RECOMMENDED LENGTH

-This project counts as 60% of the Second-Half Portfolio.
+This project counts as 15% of the Final Grade.
 You should complete three separate travel brochures.
 The writing for each should add up to approximately 1 1/2 to 2 double-spaced pages.

 THE PURPOSE